chris9300/image_metadata/README.md

 **Database**

 You have to create the database on your MySql server previously (for productive as well as for test cases).
 You don't need to create any tables in the database.

+The Mysql version has to be 8.0 or higher!

 ###Run